 The eCommerce platform that works best for you will depend on your situation.
 Factors to consider include:

-• The size of your business
+• How big your business is

-• The types of products you will sell
+• What types of products you sell

 • The market you want to reach